-We celebrate Holy Eucharist each Sunday morning at 8:30 and 10:30, and every Tuesday afternoon at 12:30.
-On Wednesday evenings at 7, we hold SPACE, a non-traditional, contemplative service.
+We celebrate Holy Eucharist each Sunday morning in the Main Chapel at 8:30 and at 10:30, every Tuesday afternoon at 12:30 in the Lady Julian Chapel and on Thursday evenings we hold a Healing Eucharist at 5:30 PM in the Lady Julian Chapel.
 You may read more about our services here.

 Where can I park?

-There is a parking lot on the east side of the church, as well as on-street parking throughout the area.
-Meters do not run on Sundays or after 6 p.m.
+There is a metered parking lot on the east side of the church, as well as on-street parking throughout the area.
+Meters do not run on Sundays or after 6 p.m. on Weekdays and Saturdays

 What should I wear to the service?

 St. Marks is a relaxed parish, and we encourage congregants to wear whatever clothes they are most comfortable worshiping in.
 Someone new to the church is likely to notice some congregants in suits and ties, others in t-shirts and jeans, and still others in everything in between.

 Do you have child care available?

 Yes.
 The nursery is staffed during the 10:30 service Sunday mornings.

 Do I have to be Episcopalian in order to receive Communion?